20 Types of Caterpillars in New Jersey

 8. Tobacco Hornworm

 The tobacco hornworm is also known as the tomato hornworm.
-It is a green type of caterpillar in New Jersey with yellow and black stripes.
+It is a green caterpillar in New Jersey with yellow and black stripes.
 The head of this caterpillar is pointed and curved like a tobacco pipe.

 Their large size makes them easy to spot among other garden plants.
 Their habit of feeding can identify this caterpillar.